paulwarren/nzde/dict/M/README.md

 >  He secretly contracted a group of Maori farmers to bid for the shares under the name of HKM Nominees - a company that later become more popularly known as the Trojan Moa. <i>(Oct 4, 2003,Dominion Post,C1</i>)

 >  "The discovery represents a very important step forward for moa research, as few specimens of the upland moa have been found in comparison with lowland species"...
 Mr Patrick said the upland moa, one of the smaller of the 11 species, would have stood about a metre tall and probably moved to higher altitudes in summer to find food and nest. <i>(Jun 18, 2002,Dominion,7</i>)

+## MOA

+ <i>abbr.</i> Microlensing Observations in Astrophysics: a Japan/NZ collaboration that makes observations on dark matter, extra-solar planets and stellar atmospheres using the gravitational microlensing technique at the Mt John Observatory near Tekapo in New Zealand. [see http://www.phys.canterbury.ac.nz/moa/]